GETTING TO LOFOTEN

 There are two airports located on Lofoten proper: Leknes and Svolvær.

-Direct flights are not possible to either of these airports, both requiring transit via Bodø airport to smaller planes operated by Widerøe.
+Transit via Bodø airport to smaller planes operated by Widerøe.
 If arriving from outside Norway, then an additional transfer via Oslo will likely also be required.
 This makes most journeys to Lofoten look like: Home – Oslo – Bodø – Leknes/Svolvær.

 Widerøe airlines operates the final flight to Lofoten, with multiple daily flights.
 Tickets can be booked individually, or via SAS airlines or other Star Alliance partners to keep the journey as a single booking – which may be beneficial in the case of delays or lost luggage.

 Norwegian Airlines offers cheap international flights to Norway, especially from the US.
 However Norwegian only operates flights to Bodø, and a separate Widerøe ticket will be required to continue to Lofoten.

 Other Nearby Airports

 150 km east of Lofoten is Harstad/Narvik – Evenes airport (Do not confuse this with the smaller Narvik – Framnes airport).

 Both Norwegian Airlines and SAS/Widerøe operate direct flights from Oslo, as well as several other cities in Norway.

 Harstad/Narvik airport is located somewhat in the middle of nowhere and requires a further 2 hour drive or bus ride to reach Svolvær in east Lofoten or 4.5 hours to Reine in west Lofoten.
 The connection by bus is not always convenient, making this airport more suitable for those planning to rent from the major car rental agencies: Avis, Hertz, Budget, Etc., before continuing the journey to Lofoten.